iCliniq Logo

 Thank you for your query.
 I understand your concern.

-Yes, actually, your inner thought disturbed you, so do not worry and go for a second dose because the symptoms were not related to the vaccine so that nothing will happen this time.
+Yes, your inner thoughts disturbed you, so do not worry and go for a second dose because the symptoms were not related to the vaccine so nothing will happen this time.
 You can go for a vaccine without hesitation, and everything is going to be fine, so do not worry.
-If it were related to the vaccine, symptoms would have lasted for long, but it is due to inner stress that is why you were fine right after the vaccine.
-So please do not think for it.
+If it were related to the vaccine, symptoms would have lasted for a long time, but it is due to inner stress that is why you were fine right after the vaccine.
+So please do not think about it.

 Thank you.